 Dentists in the Metro Manila area will probably not be able to accept your dental insurance.
 However, some insurance policies provide for ‘out-of-network’ care which means that you may be able to reclaim any charges yourself upon your return home.
 Check with your provider to confirm, and be sure to get the appropriate forms sent to you before you travel if ‘out-of-network’ care is covered under your policy.

-New development has made it a lot easier for wheelchair users to get around, but you can’t be sure that everywhere you want to go to is going to be completely wheelchair-friendly.
-Certainly, the newer hotels tend to have ramps and wide doorways and many of our dental clinics shouldn’t have problematical access for wheelchair users.
-Many of our dentists also provide pick-up services from your hotel, to make life a little easier.
+New development has made it a lot easier for wheelchair users to get around, but you can’t be sure that everywhere you want to go will be completely wheelchair-friendly.
+Certainly, the newer hotels tend to have ramps and wide doorways and many of our dental clinics offer access for wheelchair users.
+Many of our dentists also provide pick-up services from your hotel, to make things that little bit easier.

 Get in touch with our Customer Care Team if this concerns you, as they will always find a solution to get you to see one of our dentists.

 The oldest church in San Juan City is the Santuario del Santo Cristo Church, also known as the Church of San Juan del Monte.
-Built in 1602 as a church and convent by Dominican Friars it was destroyed by the Chinese in the uprising of 1639.
-Rebuilt in 1641, it was destroyed by fire in 1763 during the brief British occupation of Manila.
-The current structure dates from 1774 and is noted for its historical significance as during the Revolution when it was used to shelter the Katipuneros.
+Built in 1602 as a church and convent by Dominican Friars, now-rebuilt structure dates from 1774 and is noted for its historical significance to the region.

 Shopping is one of San Juan’s big draws – with Greenhills being the one-stop shop for practically everything .
-New market stalls (tiangge) are added every month but is the place to head for if you want a bargain – whether that’s on jewelry, clothes, electrical goods, antiques of local delicacies and handicrafts.
+New market stalls (tiangge) are added every month but is the place to head for if you want a bargain – whether that’s on jewelry, clothes, electrical goods, antiques or handicrafts.

-After a hard day bargaining, head to Wilson Street for refuelling at one of the many restaurants there, where you’ll international dining options as well as Filipino.
-The surrounding side-streets are full of culinary gems and you’re sure to uncover some gastronomic delights.
+After a hard day bargaining, head to Wilson Street for refueling at one of the many restaurants nearby where you’ll international dining options, as well as Filipino.
+The surrounding side-streets are full of culinary gems , so you’ll be sure to uncover some gastronomic delights.

-San Juan’s location is great for visiting neighboring locations, including all the city excitement Manila has to offer, or the popular Batangas – as well as being a springboard to the other exciting islands across the country.
+San Juan’s location is great for visiting neighboring locations, including all the city excitement Manila has to offer, or the popular Batangas – as well as being a springboard to the incredible islands across the country.

-San Juan City is near Ninoy Aquino International Airport (NAIA) in Manila, around 20 minutes drive away.
+San Juan City is near Ninoy Aquino International Airport (NAIA) in Manila, around a 20-minute drive away.